 What is TikTok?

-TikTok (opens in new tab) is a social media app, created and owned by Chinese company ByteDance.
-It allows people to create and edit videos of three to 15 seconds, or string together videos of up to 60 seconds.
+TikTok is a social media app, created and owned by Chinese company ByteDance.
+It allows users to create and edit videos of three to 15 seconds, or string together videos of up to 60 seconds.
 However, this is only when recorded within the app – if you upload from another source, videos can be longer.
 The platform is built to make music videos, lip-sync, dance, and comedy shorts, but it really lets you do anything you need, and is easy to use.

 Access to content can be limited to a select group of friends or family, or in this case, to the classroom students and teacher only.
 So students and teachers can enjoy creating videos without the concerns that they will be viewed by a wider audience.